Road trip Senja in Norway 🇳🇴

 About the road trip Senja

 The road trip Senja is one of the most beautiful routes in Norway.
-The route is 102 kilometers long and located on the island of Senja, after which the route is named.
+The route is 63 miles (102 kilometers) long and located on the island of Senja, after which the route is named.
 The route connects the places Gryllefjord to Botnhamn, there are also two side roads.
 On road maps the roads can be found as 86, 862, 7868 and 7886.

 The island of Senja is located in the northernmost county of Troms og Finnmark and is one of the largest islands in Norway.
 Spitsbergen is Norway’s largest island, followed by Hinnøya and Senja.
 Excluding Spitsbergen, Senja is Norway’s second largest island.

-The 102 kilometer long road trip Senja runs largely along the coast of the more than 1500 square meters large island.
+The 63 mile (102 kilometer) long road trip Senja runs largely along the coast of the more than 1500 square meters large island.
 It is not a through route, but a route with two side roads.
 The two detours to Mefjordvaer and Husøy allow you to see even more highlights of the special island.

 The route is characterized by steep mountains that end in the ocean, fjords with clear water, white beaches, small fishing villages and sometimes narrow roads.
 The picturesque landscape is never boring and is a good example of how beautiful and diverse Norway is.